 Some of you may have come across Kings Cart Coffee during corporate, weddings and pop-up events as a mobile coffee cart.
 Which I did – good coffee, by the way.

-Their latest venture is a Kings Cart Coffee Factory which features a speciality coffee café, product showroom and roastery by day; coffee bar on weekend nights.
+Their latest venture is a Kings Cart Coffee Factory which features a speciality coffee café, product showroom, roastery, and coffee.

 Showcasing a series of coffee-centric food, bakes and desserts, they focus on specially crafted recipes using coffee as a key ingredient.